Mrsebastino/MS4_whisky_shop/README.md

 LINE 1: ...R COLUMN "release_date" TYPE date USING "release_date"::date`
 I first rename the field, migrate to `sqlite3`, and then migrate to `postgres` again, still an error.
 I checked with tutor support and the problems was with some of the existing migration, deleting them fixed the bug.
 And i was then able to deploy to Heroku.

-On the shopping bag page, the plus and minus button to adjust the bag, sometimes appear over the NavBar when we scroll the page up, it is an intermittent problem, as sometimes the page function as expected, i look online, couldn't find anything helpful, the bug is esthetic, it doesn't affect the functionality of the page.
+On the shopping bag page, the plus and minus button to adjust the bag, sometimes appear over the NavBar when we scroll the page up, it is an intermittent problem, as sometimes the page function as expected, i looked online, couldn't find anything helpful, the bug is esthetic, it doesn't affect the functionality of the page.
 I will look in into it when i have more time.
 ### Deployment
 The project is stored on Github and hosted on Heroku
 #### Local Deployment